zackgithuboriginal/shareflow-milestone-project-3/README.md

 ![Image of the post voting button](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/vote.PNG)
 ![Image of the post voted button](https://github.com/zackgithuboriginal/shareflow-milestone-project-3/blob/master/static/images/readme_images/vote-check.PNG)

-#### 8. Goal: View posts that they have previously shown support for
+#### 8. Goal: As a return visitor I should be able to view posts that they have previously shown support for

 **Expected:** The user should be able to revisit any posts that they have plussed in the past.